9 Cheapest Places to Live in Italy in 2023

 The cost of living in Italy

 The overall cost of living in Italy is lower than in the US and northern European countries, and it is an affordable location that offers a high quality of life for what you pay.
-Prices can be reasonably affordable, even in the central part of the country.
 In extreme cases, it is possible to buy a house in Italy for the cost of buying a car.

 There are several perspectives on where to live affordably in Italy.